 A MINORS FORM entry should be made for every patient contact at this event.
-Where a more serious illness/trauma is reported, and where additional observations need to be recorded, a PRF (patient record form) shall be completed.
-Staff should make themselves aware which copies are given to the patient and which are retained for our records.
+Where a more serious illness/trauma is reported, and where additional observations need to be recorded, a PRF (patient record form) must be completed.
+All records must include the location at which they were treated and also who they are - e.g. participant, staff, or member of the public etc. Staff should make themselves aware which copies are to be given to the patient and which are retained for our records.
 Personnel should ask for assistance if struggling to complete patient record forms.
 Remember, both become legal documents once completed.
-If you make a mistake, cross out once and initial.
+If you make a mistake, cross it our once, and initial.